* Park found guilty of bribery, abuse of power, coercion

 Most supporters are older conservatives who remember her father's authoritarian 18-year rule, beginning in 1961, when their country began its remarkable surge towards becoming an economic power.

-Younger, liberal voters, who staged months of protests against Park before her ouster, will be hoping the verdict will mark a major step towards ending the self-serving collusion between political leaders and the chaebol conglomerates.
+Younger, liberal voters, who staged months of protests against Park before her ouster, will be hoping the verdict will be a watershed in efforts by the new government to end the self-serving collusion between political leaders and the powerful conglomerates known as chaebol.

 "The ruling will be a lesson for many companies," said Choi Woon-youl, a lawmaker of the ruling Democratic Party.

 "They have to boost transparency and sever the ties of collusion with government.
 If you have nothing to hide, whether about management or succession, you don't have to be bullied by the government." ($1 = 1,067.5700 won) (Reporting by Hyonhee Shin and Heekyong Yang Additional reporting by Soyoung Kim and Christine Kim Editing by Robert Birsel)